I love cocoa butter painting, man, I do.

 I could just tell she thought I was protesting a bit too much about what an ordeal it was.
 Because of this, I greatly looked forward to her whack at the ol’ recipe.

 And I laughed and laughed, safely on the other side of the kitchen, deep into the wonderful world of truffle-making I was ensconced in—beautiful, beautiful truffle-making!
 How unpeanutbuttery it is!
 How many you can make at one time!
 How not molten hot it is!
-(Even though other chocolatiers gasp when they find out we make hand-rolled truffles—no one does it these days because it’s so time-consuming, instead everyone makes these square thingies with something called a guitar cutter and an enrobing machine but not only do we not have those expensive pieces of equipment but also!!!
-Truffles are called truffles because they’re handmade looking, like truffle mushrooms, and round, like truffle mushrooms, and AHHH SQUARE TRUFFLES!!
+(Even though other chocolatiers gasp when they find out we make hand-rolled truffles—no one does it these days because it’s so time-consuming, instead everyone makes these square thingies with something called a guitar cutter and an enrobing machine, which are fine to make other things but truffles are called truffles because they’re handmade looking, like truffle mushrooms, and round, like truffle mushrooms, and AHHH SQUARE TRUFFLES!!
 DON’T GET ME STARTED!!—making truffles is pretty much instant compared with these PB bars.)

 Here’s Mareesey after finishing a portion of the batch of bars: